-5.6.1 The NPGP will assess all proposals in accordance with the assessment procedures set out in the STFC Grants Handbook.
+5.6.1 The NPGP will assess all proposals in accordance with the assessment procedures set out in the Review and assessment of proposals - UKRI.

 5.7 Cost revision following review

 5.7.1 If, as a result of the NPGP review of the grants, a reduction is recommended in resources on a proposal, STFC will amend the award on a pro-rata basis in line with the reduction or increase in research staff effort awarded.
 In exceptional circumstances STFC will contact the research organization to recalculate the estates and indirect costs.
 If this is the case there will be a ten day period for this work to be completed.